 Rosemary is a wonderful herb for all hair types.
 Infuse your vinegar by steeping several fresh rosemary sprigs in a few cups of apple cider vinegar for 1-2 weeks.
 Strain out the rosemary, and use the vinegar to make your conditioner, storing leftovers for future batches.
 The rosemary will impart a lovely smell along with all the benefits of this herb.
 If you have rosemary essential oil and don’t want to wait 1-2 weeks for an infused vinegar, just add 6-8 drops of rosemary essential oil to your conditioner and it’s ready for immediate use!

-Another option is to use straight olive or coconut oils as conditioners.
-Simply rub in a tiny amount of your oil of choice, focusing on ends.
+- Need super simple?
+Use straight olive or coconut oil as conditioners.
+Simply rub a small amount of your oil of choice between fingertips, and then apply to hair, focusing on ends.
 Allow oil to sit a minute or so, and rinse well.
 If rinsed well it will hydrate your hair without leaving it oily.

 Happy conditioning… and share this recipe with everyone you know!